Download SQL Server Management Studio (SSMS)

 The SQL Server PowerShell module is a separate install through the PowerShell Gallery.
 For more information, see Download SQL Server PowerShell Module.

-For details about what's new in this release, see the SSMS release notes.
+For details and more information about what's new in this release, see SSMS release notes.

 - Additionally, SSMS 18.x can be installed side by side with SSMS 17.x, SSMS 16.x, or SQL Server 2014 SSMS and earlier.